Jeevangit777/DES-Website/README.md

 > Fostering a stronger software development community in Edmonton.

+# Questions and discussions
+If you would have like to discuss anything about the website we have a channel on the DES slack(join here ) on the #des-website-contributing and is welocme to anyone.
+Feel free to ask questions, get calrification, and request/ discuss features.

 ## Development Setup

 Note that all of these commands have been tested and used on Mac/unix machines, if you are on windows and these do not work for you look in the contributing guidelines for help.